 At Caravan Source we stick to a few basic selling principals:

-If you're buying from a dealer and paying more than £1000 for a caravan there should be at least a gas test carried out on the van and you should be provided with a certificate or report.
-If you're paying more than £2000 I'd expect a full service to be carried out checking for damp, all the appliances work, the wheels should be taken off, brakes checked, chassis checked, hitch checked, gas and carbon monoxide test and you should be provided with this report.
+If you're paying more than £2000 for a caravan you'd expect a full service to be carried out checking for damp, all the appliances work, the wheels should be taken off, brakes checked, chassis checked, hitch checked, gas and carbon monoxide test and you should be provided with this report.
 The tyres should be changed too if they are over 5 years old and showing signs of age or regardless over 7 years.

-If you buy a caravan privately you're opening yourself up to a whole load of risks.
-There are a lot of things you can look for such as damp (if you have a damp meter *see "lets talk about damp!" page for more info) and spongy floors, you may get a chance to plug in the power and turn on the gas and test the appliances etc. You can look at the date on the tyres (bearing in mind the tyres may not be safe if they're over 5 years old due to cracking from standing most of its life).
-You will not have any come-back however and you wont know for sure if there are any potentially deadly gas leaks!
+If you buy a caravan privately you're opening yourself up to a whole realm of risks.
+In our experience private sellers always claim to have a damp free, dry van (which has usually only been diagnosed by their nose).
+We find that over 75% of used vans we've found privately have some damp somewhere unknown or not to the seller.
+There are a lot of things you can look for such as damp (if you have a damp meter *see "lets talk about damp!" page for more info) and spongy floors, you may get a chance to plug in the power and turn on the gas and test the appliances physically work but you cannot ensure safe operation.
+You can look at the date on the tyres (bearing in mind the tyres may not be safe if they're over 5 years old due to cracking from standing most of its life).

 The information given in this article is provided with the best of intentions and to help you enjoy your Caravanning Experience.
 Information given is for guide purposes only, individuals must at all times use their own initiative while considering these matters and should seek proper legal advice if neccessary.
 There is no official legal advice in this article.

 We accept no responsibility for damage to your vehicle or to any other form of material property and accept no responsibility for personal or third party injury that may occur in relationship to information provided in this article.